Injuries & Fatalities In Construction

 Injuries in construction have dropped ever so slightly over the past couple of years, but the numbers of injuries are still very high.
 Falls from height cause the majority of injuries in construction.
 In 2013/14, falls from height accounted for 581 injuries and 19 fatalities.
 We believe that these numbers can be reduced by safely using the correct equipment and complying with the Working at Height Regulations of 2005.
 Other major injuries are caused by slips and trips, being struck by objects and lifting or handling heavy goods.
 Unfortunately, we are not experts in avoiding being struck by objects or lifting heavy goods, so we can’t advise you about avoiding these injuries.
 We are working at height experts and we can help you choose the right equipment for the job and advise you how to work safely at height.

-The Working at Height Regulations apply to any work at height where a fall is likely to cause personal injury, weather this be when working on a Hop-Up or Extension Ladders.
+The Working at Height Regulations applies to any work at height where a fall is likely to cause personal injury, whether this is when working on a Hop-Up or Extension Ladders.
 Complying with the Working at Height Regulations can make the work that you carry out at height so much safer.
 The regulations apply to employers and anyone who controls working at height.
 This may be a contractor or a factory owner.

 To comply with these regulations you must ensure that: